EnderTurret/PatchedMod/docs/extensions.md

 ### `patched:registered`

-This condition was added in `5.1.0+1.20.4`.
+This condition was added in `5.1.0+1.20.4` (and backported to `3.3.0+1.20.1`).
 It allows checking if something exists in a given registry:

 ```json
 {